“If we continue to develop our technology without wisdom or prudence, our servant may prove to be our executioner.”

-Monitor your mains voltage, for example you can make MCU to send a signal for generator to start if voltage goes below or above nominal value.
+Monitor your mains voltage, for example, you can make MCU send a signal for the generator to start if the voltage goes below or above nominal value.

-This sensor can identify the presence or absence of sound, based of that your MCU can make some actions, for example if there is a sound detected, turn on light.
+This sensor can identify the presence or absence of sound, based on that your MCU can make some actions, for example, if there is a sound detected, turn on light.

 Light sensor :

 This sensor can detect light intensity.
-Based of this information your MCU can activate something else, for example if it is a daytime do not turn on watering system.
+Based on this information your MCU can activate something else, for example, if it is a daytime do not turn on the watering system.

 Vibration switch sensor :

-So, to conclude the story of sensors we can made next conclusions:
+So, to conclude the story of sensors we can make the next conclusions:

 So sensors are great, and they can make our MCU playground even bigger and more interesting and productive.

 It`s time again to move on and next on our list is Arduino MEGA